-The build of the French drain is simple: surround a buried, sloped drain (perforated 4″ HDPE triple wall drain pipe) with water permeable aggregate (gravel) in a trench at the level of desired de-watering level.
+The build of the French drain is simple; surround a buried, sloped drain (perforated 4″ HDPE triple wall drain pipe) with water permeable aggregate (gravel) in a trench at the depth of the desired de-watering level.
 Then connected the French drain to a sloped discharge pipe circuit to drain collected water.

 When constructing your French drain, orient the pipe with the drain perforations down.
 Water will enter these holes at the bottom of the pipe and flow downhill at the base of the pipe between these two rows of holes.

 The drain pipe can be covered with fabric (sock) to help reduce sediment entry into the system and help avoid plugging.

 Alternatively, the trench can be lined with fabric (landscaping fabric) and wrapped around the aggregate surrounding the pipe.
 Make sure to cover the top of the pipe as much of the sediment enters from the area above the drain pipe from the soil.

 Once the pipe is surrounded with aggregate (stone or gravel), the top of the trench can be closed as you like.

 Once the French drain is installed, close the trench and finish the surface of the drain.

 Because the French drain is draining water below the surface, there is no need to fill the entire trench with gravel.
 Refill the top of the trench with dirt and finish the surface as you wish.
 Cover the top with grass or other vegetation if you like.